Note

 Access to this page requires authorization.
 You can try changing directories.

-In this article, we configure monitoring and networking for a Kafka cluster on Azure Kubernetes Service (AKS).
+This article shows you how to configure monitoring and networking for a Kafka cluster on Azure Kubernetes Service (AKS).

-Strimzi implements monitoring by exposing JMX metrics through Prometheus JMX Exporter, which transforms Kafka's internal performance data into a format that Prometheus can collect and analyze.
+Strimzi implements monitoring by exposing JMX metrics through the Prometheus JMX Exporter, which transforms Kafka's internal performance data into a format that Prometheus can collect and analyze.
 This monitoring pipeline enables real-time visibility into:

-- Broker health and performance metrics
+- Broker health and performance metrics.

-- Producer and consumer throughput
+- Producer and consumer throughput.

-- Partition leadership distribution
+- Partition leadership distribution.

-- Replication lag and potential data loss risks
+- Replication lag and potential data loss risks.

-- Resource utilization patterns
+- Resource utilization patterns.

 Before proceeding, ensure your Kafka cluster was deployed with the JMX Exporter configuration.
 Without this configuration, metrics won't be available for collection.